avocado-framework/avocado/docs/source/guides/contributor/chapters/runners.rst

 ``task-run`` interfaces.

-Once all the ``Runnable(s)`` (within the ``ReferenceResolution(s)``) are created by :mod:`avocado.core.resolver`, the ``avocado nrun`` implementation follows roughly the following steps:
+Once all the ``Runnable(s)`` (within the ``ReferenceResolution(s)``) are created by :mod:`avocado.core.resolver`, the ``avocado run --test-runner=nrunner`` implementation follows roughly the following steps:

 1. Creates a status server that binds to a TCP port and waits for status messages from any number of clients